kintone-labs/kintone-ui-component/CONTRIBUTING.md

 Pull requests are also welcome when you find a trivial bug or typo.<br>

+We use [Discussions feature of GitHub](https://github.com/kintone-labs/kintone-ui-component/discussions) as our community page.<br>

 We use English for all commit messages, code comments, issues, pull requests.<br>

 Please follow [Note for Naming Rule](#note-for-naming-rule) when creating an issue or a pull request.<br>